microsoft/sudo/README.md

 ## Relationship to `sudo` on Linux

-Obviously, the everything about permissions and the command line experience is different between Windows and Linux.
+Obviously, everything about permissions and the command line experience is different between Windows and Linux.
 This project is not a fork of the Linux `sudo` project, nor is it a port of the Linux `sudo` project.
 Instead, Sudo for Windows is a Windows-specific implementation of the `sudo` concept.